Camponotus cruentatus – Colony with Queen and workers

 Description

-Camponotus cruentatus and the Ant Farming Charter on our Ants:
+Fourmiculture Charter on our Ants:

-1. Breeding approved by the Veterinary Services, led by a specialist with a certificate of competence,
+1. Breeding approved by Veterinary Services, carried out by a specialist under certificate of capacity,

-3. Ants guaranteed to be free of parasites,
+3. Ants guaranteed to be parasite-free,

-5. No “boost” (adding brood or external workers to sell the colonies faster),
+5. No “boost” (addition of brood or external workers to sell the colonies faster),

-6. Guaranteed delivery in good health: partial refund in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours),
+6. Guaranteed delivery in good health: partial reimbursement in the event of loss of workers, total reimbursement in the event of loss of the queen (if delivered within 48 hours),

-7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,
+7. Shipping possible from -12°C to +40° C thanks to our optional insulated packaging,

-8. Species present in France, non-invasive and non-endangered,
+8. Species present in France, non-invasive and not threatened,

 9. Colony taken back and costs covered if you wish to part with it (see conditions).